OpenSourceNematodeDrugbase/opensourcenematodedrugbase.github.io/README.md

 Would you like to help develop this project?
 Contact a.barr1@westminster.ac.uk for more information.

 ### How to run the website on your machine
+You will need Node.js 18.3 or higher so that Vue.js can run
 ```bash
 cd osnd-website\src\router #Navigate to the router directory
 npm install #If not installed already